BROADCAST: Reducing Both Stochastic and Compression Noise to Robustify Communication-Efficient Federated Learning: Problem Formulation

 Consider a distributed federated learning system with one master node and $W$ workers in a set $\mathcal{W}$.
 Among these workers, $R$ of them are regular and constitute a set $\mathcal{R}$, while the rest $B$ of them are Byzantine and constitute a set $\mathcal{B}$.
 Note that the identities of regular and Byzantine workers are unknown.
 The Byzantine workers are assumed to be omniscient and can collude with each other to send arbitrary malicious messages to the master node.
 The problem of interest is to find an optimal solution to the finite-sum optimization problem

 with

 Here $x \in \mathbb{R}^p$ represents the model parameter to be optimized, $f_{\omega,j}(x)$ is the cost function associated with sample $j$ at regular worker $\omega$, and $f_\omega(x)$ is the local cost function of regular worker $\omega$ averaging on $J$ samples.
-Our goal is to solve (\ref{problem}) in the presence of arbitrary malicious messages sent by Byzantine workers that bias the optimization process, while guarantee communication efficiency.
+Our goal is to solve (\ref{problem}) in the presence of arbitrary malicious messages sent by Byzantine workers, while guarantee communication efficiency.